 The Evolution of Numerals

 The numerals we use today, known as Arabic numerals, were still relatively new to Europe in 1111.
-While they had been introduced centuries earlier, Roman numerals remained the dominant system for most formal writing and record-keeping.
+Even so, while they had been introduced centuries earlier, Roman numerals remained the dominant system for most formal writing and record-keeping.
 Arabic numerals, with their positional notation, were primarily used by scholars and merchants for calculations and scientific purposes.

-Therefore, when discussing the year 1111, it's crucial to recognize that it could have been represented in two distinct ways: as "MCLXI" in Roman numerals or as "1111" in the emerging Arabic numeral system.
-This duality significantly impacts how the year would have been verbalized.
+That's why, when discussing the year 1111, it's crucial to recognize that it could have been represented in two distinct ways: as "MCLXI" in Roman numerals or as "1111" in the emerging Arabic numeral system.
+That's why this duality significantly impacts how the year would have been verbalized.
 If using Roman numerals, the pronunciation would have directly reflected the Latin terms for each numeral component: M (mille) for 1000, C (centum) for 100, X (decem) for 10, and I (unus) for 1.

 The Lingua Franca of Latin